tie-set/stadle_docs/docs/usage.rst

 ::

 	stadle aggregator --config_file /path/to/config/file.json
-Specific parameters can be set using command line arguments - refer to :ref:`Documentation` for details on the config file parameters and the respective accepted command line arguments for the aggregator.
+Specific parameters can be set using command line arguments - refer to :ref:`Config File Documentation` for details on the config file parameters, and run ``stadle aggregator --help`` to see the accepted command line arguments for the aggregator.

 Client-side STADLE Integration
 ==============================